cheuklau/sre-interview-prep/google-sre/site_reliability_engineering.md

 - Package config files into MPM configuration packages.
 - Read config files from an external store.
 - Project owners should decide which works best on a case-by-case basis.

+## Chapter 9 - Simplicity

+### System Stability Versus Agility

+- SREs create procedures, practices, tools to make software more reliable
+- SREs ensure this work has as little impact on dev agility as possible

+### The Virtue of Boring

+- SRE teams should push back when accidental complexity is added to systems which they are responsible
+- SRE teams should constantly strive to eliminate complexity in systems they onboard

+### I Won't Give up my Code

+- SRE promotes practices that makes all code have an essential purpose

+### Negative Lines of Code Metric

+- Avoid software bloat where software become slower over time as a result of constant additional features

+### Minimal APIs

+- Write clear, minimal APIs

+### Modularity

+- Want ability to make changes to parts of the system in isolatioon is essential to creating a supportable system

+### Release Simplicity

+- Release in smaller batches to move faster with more confidence

+### A Simple Conclusion

+- Software simplicity is a prerequisite to reliability